hibiki1606/wxTestPad/README.md

 ## Building (GCC on Arch Linux or MSYS2 ucrt64)

-You need a C++ compiler, Meson and at least version 3 of wxWidgets

-You may need to install wxFormBuilder to edit / modify the [GUI](/gui/buildergen/wxTpGUI.fbp)
+You need a C++ compiler, Meson, at least version 3 of wxWidgets Also you need wxFormBuilder to generate header / class files that requires to build the project.
+[GUI](/gui/buildergen/wxTpGUI.fbp)

 Be super careful before running it, it always depends on your system!